MafaldaSFerreira/physalia_adaptation_course-2024/02_day2/Tutorial_Day2_PopGen.md

 geno.012_2lin.imp <- apply(geno.012_2lin,2,function(x){
                            replace(x, is.na(x), as.numeric(names(which.max(table(x)))))})
 ```
->Why do you think is necessary to input missing values when performing a PCA?
+>Why do you think is necessary to impute missing values when performing a PCA?
 >Would you follow the same approach for reduced representation sequence (RRS) and whole genome sequence (WGS) data?

 ### Run and visualize a PCA